thunlp/JNTM/README.md

 UserMain is the main body.
 NetworkModel handles the loss function of network structure and UserLSTM includes other parts (RNN, LSTM and fixed preference embedding).

+### Datasets
+The datasets used in this paper can be found at http://snap.stanford.edu/data/index.html#locnet.

 ### Input format

 train, test: Each line contains a user id followed by a sequence of locations ids.